 For a detailed list of conditions for the graduates stream see here.

-As of November 23 , 2024, the PEQ required demonstration of advanced intermediate knowledge of French-language proficiency.
-Applicants were required to provide one of the following documents listed below with their declaration:
+As of November 23 , 2024, the PEQ requires demonstration of advanced intermediate knowledge of French-language proficiency.
+Applicants are required to provide one of the following documents listed below with their declaration:

 Test d’évaluation du français adapté pour le Québec (TEFAQ)